quixio/quix-docs/docs/platform/what-is-quix.md

 Quix provides a very simple way to persist data in a topic.
 Simply locate the topic in your topic list, and click the `Persistance` button.

 For more information see the later sections on [Data Catalogue](#data-catalogue) and [APIs](#apis).

+!!! note

+    You don't have to use the Quix Data Catalogue.
+Quix provides [connectors](../platform/connectors/index.md) for common database technologies, so you can always store your data in the database of your choice.

 ## Replay service